AEA Ombudsperson Frequently Asked Questions

 Who will see my report?

-The only people who can see your report (unless you give permission at some point for it to be shared) are the ombudsperson and people at the ombudsperson's law firm to whom the ombudsperson gives permission.
-Your individual report will not be seen by any AEA officers.
+The only people who can see your report (unless you give permission at some point for it to be shared) are the ombudsperson and people at the ombudsperson’s law firm to whom the ombudsperson gives permission.
+Your individual report will not be seen by any members of the AEA Board of Trustees, unless you have given specific permission.

-The ombudsperson will make an annual report to the AEA Executive Committee that includes only general, non-identifying information.
+The ombudsperson will make periodic reports to the AEA Board of Trustees that include only general, non-personally identifying information.

 How confidential will my report be?

-First, if you submit your report by email, we recommend using personal rather than work email to ensure that your employer cannot have access to your report.
+First, the most confidential way to communicate with the ombudsperson is by phone.
+If you do submit your report by email or through the AEA website, we recommend using personal rather than work email to ensure that your employer does not have access to your report.
 Likewise, use only a personal, rather than a work, phone number with the ombudsperson.

-The AEA ombudsperson is committed to maintaining your confidentiality and therefore will not voluntarily share your identity or your report with anyone without your permission or unless required by a court to do so.
-(For an exception when the ombudsperson may take independent action with respect to an AEA officer or employee, see paragraph 6 above.)
+Second, the AEA ombudsperson is committed to maintaining your confidentiality and therefore will not voluntarily share your identity or your report with anyone without your permission or unless required by a court to do so.

-There may be a circumstance in which the ombudsperson could be required by a court to disclose written information you have provided.
-Examples of required disclosure would include:
+There may be a rare circumstance in which the ombudsperson could be required by a court to disclose written information you have provided.
+Examples of required disclosure may include:

 - If you may have waived the right to confidentiality by filing a lawsuit.
 If you consult with or hire a lawyer, you should tell the lawyer you have made a complaint with the ombudsperson, so your lawyer can advise you of your rights.

 - If your information has been subpoenaed as part of a lawsuit not involving you and a judge orders that the information be disclosed.
 If the ombudsperson receives such a subpoena, you will be notified and given an opportunity to object to the disclosure.
-Also, the ombudsperson will resist in court the disclosure of information maintained on behalf of the AEA.
+Also, the ombudsperson will object and will resist in court the disclosure of information maintained on behalf of the AEA.
 If disclosure is required by a judge, your identifying information may still be protected by the court.
+Disclosure of information in a lawsuit does not necessarily mean automatic disclosure to the public.

 - If you are a potential complainant and have concerns about confidentiality, you are encouraged to contact the ombudsperson by telephone.